On this page:

 Backup plans

-Backup equipment: Confirm that they have backup equipment in case of technical failures.
+Backup equipment: Ensure they have some backup equipment just in case something happens to the equipment.

-Contingency plans: Ask about their plans for unforeseen circumstances, such as illness or emergencies.
+Contingency plans: Ask them about their plans for unexpected situations, like illness or emergencies.

 Review the contract

-Details: Carefully review the contract to understand what’s included, payment terms, and cancellation policies.
+Details: Carefully review the contract to understand what’s included, as well as the payment terms and cancellation policies.

 Clarify deliverables

-Timeline: Discuss the timeline for receiving your photos.
-Understand how long it will take to get your proofs, final images, and any albums or prints.
+Timeline: Look into the timeline of when you will receive your photos.
+Understand the timeframe required to get your proofs, your final photos, and your albums or prints.

 Trust your instincts